gabrieldansereau/ms_downscaling_metawebs/README.md

 taxa through literature surveys and expert elicitation [European terrestrial tetrapods, @Maiorano2020TetSpe] or using predictive tools [marine fishes,
 @Albouy2019MarFis; Canadian mammals, @Strydom2022FooWeb].
-At a finer spatial scale, the local food webs [*i.e.* the local "realization" of the metaweb when combined with species distributions, @Poisot2012DisSpe] reflect local environmental conditions but still retain the signal of the metaweb to which they belong [@Saravia2022EcoNet].
+At a finer spatial scale, the local food webs [*i.e.*, the local "realization" of the metaweb when combined with species distributions, @Poisot2012DisSpe] reflect local environmental conditions but still retain the signal of the metaweb to which they belong [@Saravia2022EcoNet].
 Given this, @Strydom2023GraEmb defended that